bennorth/phased-flashing-lights/web/index.md

 <div class="circular-graph" data-freq="30" data-phase="0.0"></div>

 This picture represents the light's behaviour on a big circular track.
-Imagine a second hand sweeping round anticlockwise, starting with *t*&nbsp;=&nbsp;0 at the 3-o'clock position.
+A pointer sweeps round anticlockwise, completing one revolution per minute, starting with *t*&nbsp;=&nbsp;0 at the 3-o'clock position.
 At any instant, if it points at a black segment, the light is off; if it points at an orange segment, the light is on.

 We set things up so the light was on at t=0.
 It is also on at t=1/2, because 30 is an even number.